FAQ

 How many students are in each class?

+AFS has 60 students enrolled at any given time, with each class going to a different location each week.
 Each class has two teachers and a maximum of 10 students.
-This is more conservative than the state regulations stipulate, but we want to be extra vigilant about the safety of our classes in the outdoor environment.
+This ratio is more conservative than the state regulations stipulate, as we want to be extra vigilant about the safety of our classes in the outdoor environment.

 Does my child need to be potty trained to attend?